 Public Clients

 Applications that cannot securely store secrets.
-Authenticate with only client_id and rely on PKCE for security.
+Authenticate with onlyclient_id and rely on PKCE for security.

 Examples: Mobile apps, single-page applications, desktop apps

-- ✅ PKCE (RFC 7636) - Required for all authorization requests
+BuildPass implements industry-standard security measures:- ✅ PKCE (RFC 7636) - Required for all authorization requests

 - ✅ State Parameter - Prevents CSRF attacks